 Once you’ve upgraded to Enhanced Campaigns you will lose the opportunity to have mobile-only campaigns.
 Going forward you will only be able to set bid adjustments that will decrease or increase your bidding for mobile devices.

 This means that if you’re bidding $5 you’ll be able to set a bid adjustment between -90% and 300%.
 The -90% decrease will turn your mobile bid into a $0.5 bid, while a 300% bid adjustment will change it to a $15 bid.

-You do get the option to opt out of mobile advertising completely by choosing a -100% bid adjustment.
-On the other hand you can’t opt out of Desktops or Tablets, which essentially makes it impossible to build AdWords campaigns only for mobile.
+You do get the option to opt-out of mobile advertising completely by choosing a -100% bid adjustment.
+On the other hand, you can’t opt-out of Desktops or Tablets, which essentially makes it impossible to build AdWords campaigns only for mobile.

 Seeing that keywords often need to be different for mobile devices then this is a rather severe blow.
 It’s not always wishful to use the same keywords for mobile and desktop targeting.
-You could argue that bid adjustments could be used to control this, but seeing that you can’t exclude desktops from your “mobile keywords” and that you can’t set a bid adjustment at keyword level, then you’re still losing some control.
+You could argue that bid adjustments could be used to control this, but seeing that you can’t exclude desktops from your “mobile keywords” and that you can’t set a bid adjustment at the keyword level, then you’re still losing some control.